hennok1/RoboticArm/README.md

 This project will solve many problems.
 Along with solving problems it will also be very innovative.
 It will help gamers with better precision, and interact with games.
 Scientists and engineers can use this arm, for experiments where they need to have certain amount of distance clearance from the test site.
-It can also withstand great amounts of temperature that the normal human hand or body won’t be able to bear.
-These arms can also be used in space, where the astronauts can use the arm from their space ship.
-Also the app will be saving information received from the arm, and provide logs, so the user can use it to make his/her reports and also use the information to make changes to better the app or hardware.
+The app will be saving information received from the arm, and provide logs, so the user can use it to make his/her reports and also use the information to make changes to better the app or hardware.

 Abstract
 ========
 The purpose of the fully innovated microprocessor (F.I.M.P.) project is to use and control robotic arm equipment from a safer environment to lower the risk of work place injuries.
 The technical report will go over the way the Fully